SHOT Show Deadlines Approaching

-- USITC FIREARMS AND AMMUNITION DATA FOR MAY 2014 . . .
+- USITC FIREARMS AND AMMUNITION DATA FOR OCTOBER 2014 . . .
 NSSF tracks and reports monthly U.S. import and export units for several sporting arms, ammunition and optics categories from the U.S. International Trade Commission.
-See a complete breakdown of each category's May import and export data.
+See a complete breakdown of each category's September import and export data.
 NSSF members can access additional historical import and export data by logging in and clicking NSSF Industry Research.

 News of Note